Jake Reeves: Bradford City

 In June 2017 he was linked with a transfer to Bradford City.
 He signed a three-year contract with the club in July 2017, after moving for an undisclosed sum thought to be around £150,000.
 In September 2017 he spoke positively of the pressure expected of him, and in October 2017 of the team's strong start to the season.
 In January 2018 he suffered a recurrence of a groin injury he first had in November 2017, potentially ruling him out until the end of the season.
 In August 2018 he was stated to be close to returning to fitness.
 In November 2018 he was still injured and hadn't appeared played for the club since January 2018.
 In February 2019, after 13 months of injury, club manager David Hopkin said he was still unsure when Reeves would return to play.
 In April 2019 new City manager Gary Bowyer (the fourth since Reeves was injured 15 months before) said he wanted Reeves to play as he would suit his management style.
 In May 2019 it was announced that Reeves would continue his rehabilitation throughout the summer break, ahead of the 2019–20 season.
 In June 2019, Bowyer said that he had noticed a more positive attitude from Reeves, and in August 2019 Bowyer said that Reeves' input on footballing matters was beneficial.
 In September 2019, after 20 months of injury, Bowyer said there was no pressure on Reeves as he continued his rehabilitation.
 In November 2019, Bowyer said that Reeves was getting fitter and had joined in with team training for the first time since his injury.
 Later that month he was an unused substitute in the 1–1 FA Cup draw away at Shrewsbury Town, before returning to the first-team as captain in the EFL Trophy game at home to Rochdale three days later.
 Reeves later thanked Bowyer for his support throughout his injury, whilst Bowyer also praised Reeves, describing him as being like a "new signing", and setting the standard for other players.
 In January 2020 he was critical of the club's away form.
 In February 2020 he said he felt under pressure to perform for new City manager Stuart McCall, whom he had played under previously.
+Reeves later revealed that he didn't train with the team for two years due to injury.

 On 26 May 2020 it was announced that he was one of 10 players who would leave Bradford City when their contract expired on 30 June 2020.